mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 <code>http-request set-header Host {hostname}
   reqirep  "^([^ :]*)\ {proxypath}/?(.*)" "\1\ /\2" </code>

-You can override this template with following app label for first port (`0`)of a given app:
+You can override this template with the following app label for the first port (`0`)of a given app:
 <code>"HAPROXY_0_HTTP_BACKEND_PROXYPASS_GLUE": "  http-request set-header Host {hostname}\n  reqirep  \"^([^ :]*)\\ {proxypath}/?(.*)\" \"\\1\\ /\\2\"\n"</code></td></tr>

 <tr><td><code>HAPROXY_HTTP_BACKEND_REDIR </code></td><td>Sets path to which you want to redirect root of domain.